 Non-Licensed Providers.
 Treatment or services rendered by nonlicensed health care providers and treatment or services for which the provider of services is not required to be licensed.
 This includes treatment or services from a non-licensed provider under the supervision of a licensed physician, except as specifically provided or arranged by the claims administrator.
 This exclusion does not apply to the medically necessary treatment of autism spectrum disorders, to the extent stated in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS.
-Non-Approved Facility.
-Services from a provider that does not meet the definition of facility.

 Excess Amounts.
 Any amounts in excess of maximum allowed amounts, except for surprise billing claims as outlined in the "Consolidated Appropriations Act of 2021 Notice" in the front of this Booklet, or any Medical Benefit Maximum.